annechh/FED1-PE1/README.md

 Description
 ---
 You have been hired to build a front-end user interface for an existing API blogging application.
 The client has asked for a responsive application that allows users to view dynamic blog posts.
 The client requires admin pages to register, login and manage their blog posts.
+You may create your own fictional client for this project, with a theme, backstory and branding of your choosing.

 Built with